nulib-oer/lantern/source/drafts/online-workflow.md

 ### Converting to Markdown

 Most OER authors are not writing their manuscripts in Markdown (yet!), so we'll need to convert from more common file formats.
-The [example chapters](https://drive.google.com/drive/folders/1Fl__DhDXDFyoPmwX0CHpfj10qhOY3t0k?usp=sharing) are Google Docs that can be downloaded as `.docx` or `.odt` files, which are the file types that most word processing software use.
+We created several example chapters that you can use for this tutorial.
+Download the [example chapters](https://drive.google.com/drive/folders/1Fl__DhDXDFyoPmwX0CHpfj10qhOY3t0k?usp=sharing) as `.docx` or `.odt` files to your computer.
+Ignore the README file, as we don't need it for this exercise.

+If you'd rather follow along using your own content, feel free!
+Just make sure the sections of the manuscript you're working with are in .docx or .odt format.
 Lantern includes a micro-workflow that will help you convert raw manuscript files from `.docx` or `.odt` to Markdown (`.md`).

-- Download the example chapter files from the Google Drive, ignoring the README file, which we don't need
+1. Locate the example chapter files you downloaded from the Google Drive.
-- Save the files to your computer.
-- In your GitHub repository, click on the "source" folder, then click on the "preprocess" folder.
+2. In your GitHub repository, click on the "source" folder, then click on the "preprocess" folder.
 The "preprocess" folder is intended for you to upload `.docx` or `.odt` files.

 ![Screenshot of the preprocess folder on GitHub](ow_preprocess.png)

-- Click on the "Add file" drop-down menu and select "upload files"
+3. Click on the "Add file" drop-down menu and select "upload files"
-- Upload one or more of the `.docx` or `.odt` files
+4. Upload one or more of the `.docx` or `.odt` files
-- Click on the "Commit changes" button and (optionally) add a message about the uploads
+5. Click on the "Commit changes" button and if you want, add a message describing the changes you made

 This action will trigger the GitHub repository to convert your `.docx` or `.odt` chapter files to markdown, then add the markdown files to the `source/chapters/` folder.
 The action takes a minute or two to complete.
 This folder should now look something like this: